mellbergfilip/MyBankV2/README.md

-# MyBank
+# MyBankV2

 ## Description
+Version 2 of my previous project "Mybank".
 A console application that simulates a bank with very simple functions.
 Potential story could be an employee using this application for registration and transaction purposes.

 #### Functions